 But reconciling helps to catch all errors.

 Start with the beginning balance on your statements (which should match what’s in your accounting program) and check line by line that every transaction is accounted for.

 The last step for a bookkeeper is to prepare financial statements.

-The process of adding, classifying and reconciling your transactions provide the inputs for your financial statements.
+The process of adding, classifying, and reconciling your transactions provides the inputs for your financial statements.

 There are 3 main financial statements that should be prepared: the balance sheet, income statement, and cash flow statement.

 The balance sheet is also known as the statement of financial position.
 It contains asset, liability, and equity transactions.

 What makes the balance sheet unique from the other financial statements is its balancing component.

 Assets on the balance sheet must equal liabilities plus equity.
 If not, your balance sheet is out of balance!

 The income statement is also known as the profit and loss statement.
 It contains revenue and expense transactions.